 With that in mind, it is all the more important for Xiaomi to build a product that doesn’t just meet a checklist but pushes forward.
 Is the Redmi Note 9 Pro that device?
 We find out in the Android Authority Redmi Note 9 Pro review.

-Update, 11 July 2020: The review was updated to reflect fresh software updates, market availability, and value proposition.
+Update, July 2021: The review was updated to reflect fresh software updates, competition, and value for money.

 Design: All about balance

 Over the last year, Xiaomi has been championing its all-new Aura Balance design direction.
 The Redmi Note 9 Pro is a direct extension of the design language introduced with the Note 7 Pro, and then further iterated upon with the Note 8 Pro.